483rd Tactical Airlift Wing

 The 483rd Tactical Airlift Wing was a tactical airlift and composite wing assigned to Pacific Air Forces during the Vietnam War.
-It was the host organization at Cam Ranh Bay Air Base South Vietnam from 1970–1972.
+It was the host organization at Cam Ranh Bay Air Base South Vietnam from 1970 to 1972.

-The unit history includes the temporarily bestowed history of the World War II 483rd Bombardment Group, which was a United States Army Air Forces combat group.
-It served primarily in the Mediterranean, African, and The Middle East Theatres of World War II.
-During the Korean War, the group was redesignated the 483rd Troop Carrier Group and assigned to the wing.

-The Wing was first organized as the 483rd Troop Carrier Wing during the Korean War, as an airlift organization assigned to Far East Air Forces (later Pacific Air Forces) (PACAF) for duty.
+The Wing was first organized as the 483rd Troop Carrier Wing during the Korean War, as an airlift organization assigned to Far East Air Forces (later Pacific Air Forces).

 History

 Korean War

-The wing was activated at Ashiya AB, Japan as the 483rd Troop Carrier Wing on 1 January 1953 and replaced the 403rd Troop Carrier Wing, Medium and absorbed the 403rd's mission, personnel and equipment.
-It was assigned to the 315th Air Division of Far East Air Forces (FEAF) for duty in the Korean War.
+The wing was activated at Ashiya Air Base, Japan as the 483rd Troop Carrier Wing on 1 January 1953 and replaced the 403rd Troop Carrier Wing, Medium and absorbed the 403rd's mission, personnel and equipment.
+It was assigned to the 315th Air Division of Far East Air Forces for duty in the Korean War.

 The wing was equipped with Fairchild C-119 Flying Boxcars and performed troop carrier and air transport operations in the Far East, including landing of troops and cargo in forward areas of the combat zone, air transportation of airborne troops and equipment, and air evacuation of casualties.
 In June 1953, as the Korean war neared an armistice, all wing C-119s airlifted the entire 187th Regimental Combat Team (Airborne) from Kyushu, Japan to Seoul and Chunch'on, South Korea, to preclude enemy breakthroughs.
 This was the largest mass movement of personnel in the history of combat cargo to that time.
 For is actions in the Korean War, the wing received the Korean Presidential Unit Citation.

 Between April 1953 and September 1954, the wing aided the French Air Force in Indochina by training aircrews, evacuating wounded, and maintaining aircraft.
 For these actions, the wing became one of the first units in the Air Force to receive the Air Force Outstanding Unit Award.
 In 1958, the wing began to reequip with Lockheed C-130 Hercules aircraft.
 Its transition was complete by 1959.
 It performed theater transport duties and participated in joint exercises with Army units until inactivated in Japan on 23 June 1960.
-Its squadrons were transferred to the direct control of the 315th Air Division and relocated to Naha Air Base and Tachikawa Air Base, Japan as Ashiya AB closed.
+Its squadrons were transferred to the direct control of the 315th Air Division and relocated to Naha Air Base and Tachikawa Air Base, Japan as Ashiya closed.